51Degrees/specifications/pipeline-specification/features/web-integration.md

 ### Intercepted Urls

 In order for this to work, the web integration needs to intercept requests to two urls.
-These should be configurable, but the default values are:
+These SHOULD be configurable, but the default values are:

 - `/51Degrees.core.js` - Serves the JavaScript produced by JavaScript Builder Element.
 - `/51dpipeline/json` - Serves the JSON produced by JSON Builder Element.